CederGroupHub/AutoEMX/README.md

 ## 📄 License

-This project is licensed under an academic, nonprofit, internal, research & development, NON-COMMERCIAL USE ONLY, LICENSE — see the LICENSE file for details.
+This project is licensed under a NON-COMMERCIAL USE ONLY, LICENSE — see the LICENSE file for details.

 ---